 The first step in filing a Defense Base Act claim is to consult a skilled attorney as soon as possible.
 Getting through healing from your injury will be stressful enough — and filing a DBA claim on your own will not only be a daunting task, but you’ll also leave yourself open to make mistakes without fully understanding how the DBA process works.

 If you or a loved one needs assistance with filing a Defense Base Act claim, we can help.
 As a workers’ compensation law firm, we are proud to be able to represent injured contract employees of the government in San Antonio as well as throughout the United States.
-Contact The Law Offices of George P. Escobedo & Associates, PLLC today at (210) 807-3178 for more information about how we can help you get the benefits you deserve.
+Contact The Law Office of George P. Escobedo & Associates, PLLC today at (210) 807-3178 for more information about how we can help you get the benefits you deserve.